saranbud/pricing-analysis-da-viz/README.md

 - Alternatively, reposition merchandise as a customer acquisition tool rather than a profit center (bundle it with equipment)

 ### 3. Fix the Data Quality Issue (Null Regions)
 The regional charts show a "null" region appearing in the data.
 That means some customers have no region assigned, which makes our segmentation less reliable.
-Quick wins here:
+What can help here:
 - Audit the customer source file for missing values
 - Add validation rules so new records can't come in without a region
 - Backfill existing records using shipping address or order history

 ### 4. Expand Volume in Underperforming Regions
-Here's the good news: margins are consistent across regions.
+Good news: margins are consistent across regions.
 That means the gap between West and the others is purely a volume problem, not a pricing one.
 The business can invest in marketing for North and South without worrying about diluting margins.
 The playbook that works in the West should translate.

 ### 5. Introduce Seasonal Pricing
 Monthly markup swings between **120% and 170%**, and that's not intentional.
-It's just mix shifting.
 A deliberate seasonal pricing calendar could:
 - Capture more margin during natural demand spikes (Oct through Dec shows clear peaks)
 - Use targeted discounts in slow months to keep volume up without blanket markdowns